Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 }
 ```

-Not the lifetime `'a`, this removes the need for adding an explicit `'static`
+Note the lifetime `'a`, this removes the need for adding an explicit `'static`
 constraint to `Hittable`.

 Next we will create a blanket implementation for any type that is hittable and